 The American Cannabis Operator Index, which is dollar-denominated and based upon the prices of the U.S. listing for each member, is rebalanced monthly, with each member weighted equally at that time.
 The index includes companies that grow, process or sell cannabis products, including those derived from industrial hemp.
 Companies must file with the SEC or the securities regulator in the country of their primary listing.

-The American Cannabis Operator Index included 12 companies as of 01/31/23, with the removals of AAWH, CWBHF, SHWZ and UPXI.
+The American Cannabis Operator Index included 13 companies as of 10/31/23, with the addition of AYRWF and the removal of CWBHF.

 Inclusion in any index is not an endorsement or recommendation of any company.
 This Site is not an intermediary, broker/dealer, investment advisor, or exchange and does not provide investment advice or investment advisory services.
 Data delayed 15 minutes unless indicated as real-time.